Electro1512/MetroidAPrime/README.md

 - QOL Changes:
   - When Morph Ball Bomb is acquired, Spring Ball can be used.
     To use Spring Ball, tilt the C-Stick Up.
-- Other Changes:
-  - See the game's Template Options (after generating template options in Archipelago) for additional changes.